-For the period $1^{st}$ November $2018 - 31^{st}$ October 2019, the annual actual solvent emissions determined from the SMP's are both less than the target emissions, demonstrating compliance with the Solvent Reduction Scheme.
+For the period 1^{st} November 2019 - 31^{st} October 2020, the annual actual solvent emissions determined from the SMP's are both less than the target emissions, demonstrating compliance with the Solvent Reduction Scheme.

-All of the point source emission stacks were found to be within the limits for particulates during the annual monitoring campaign.
+All but one of the point source emission stacks were found to be within the limits for particulates during the annual monitoring campaign.
+The stack that failed is subject to investigation and re-test.